 We resorted to various stratagems to sneak onto the mountain.
 The skiing was, of course, great.
 When Sun Valley closed, I returned briefly to Salt Lake City and then headed to Mammoth Mountain, in California, which had an extended season.

 I got on as a dishwasher and volunteer ski patrolman.
 We were housed (again!) in the unfinished upper-most floor of the lodge.
 Also washing dishes was Paul Ryan, who became a longtime friend.
-And I met my first sociopath – Dan McG – who got me in trouble from time to time.
+And I met my first sociopath – Dan McG – who, later, got me in trouble from time to time.
 It snowed like crazy at Mammoth, and I recall one occasion when I skied into a little hollow, and went under!
-We also had some great jumps – the uphill-facing side of a small hill might have a cornice on it that, after a little preparation, gave you a vertical take-off.
+We also had some great jumps – in one case the uphill-facing side of a small hill that had a cornice on it.
+After a little preparation, it gave us a vertical take-off.
 We would go up and up, and then finally way down the far side of the hill.
 What a blast!

 Then I hitch-hiked up to Seattle, to join David Hiser for a summer of snow and ice climbing.
 That summer is covered in the following post: